Kim McKay: Career

 In 1998, McKay joined Discovery Communications, based in Washington D.C., where she oversaw the marketing and communications for Discovery Channel's largest event and documentary production — the Emmy-award-winning Discovery Channel Eco-Challenge, the world's leading adventure sports race.
-She worked in close collaboration with the Executive Producer and the Race Director Mark Burnett to ensure the successful operation of the extreme sports event, held annually in remote locations around the world including Morocco and Patagonia.
+She worked in close collaboration with the Executive Producer and the Race Director Mark Burnett to ensure the successful operation of the extreme sports event, held annually in remote locations around the world, including Morocco and Patagonia.

 In 2000, McKay joined National Geographic Channels International, where she was responsible for the global marketing and communications activities for the world's fastest-growing cable channel.

 In 2004, McKay returned to Australia to start Momentum2, a Sydney-based marketing and communications agency specialising in major events, corporate sustainability and social responsibility programs.
 Key clients included National Geographic, Qantas and Harpo Productions (Oprah's Ultimate Australian Adventure).

 McKay co-created The Genographic Project with population geneticist Dr Spencer Wells for the National Geographic Society, in partnership with IBM.
 The multiyear research project, the world's largest DNA population study, uses cutting-edge genetic and computational technologies to analyze historical patterns in DNA from around the world, to better understand our shared genetic roots.

-In February 2014, McKay was appointed as the 17th director/curator of the Australian Museum, succeeding Mr Frank Howarth.
-She had previously served from 2012-14 as a Trustee of the museum.
+In February 2014, McKay was appointed as the 17th director/curator of the Australian Museum, succeeding Frank Howarth.
+She had previously served from 2012–14 as a Trustee of the museum.

 Since starting in the role as Director and CEO, in April 2014, McKay has initiated a transformation program at the museum, including enshrining free general admission for children into government policy, constructing the new award-winning entrance pavilion, Crystal Hall, establishing the Australian Museum Centre for Citizen Science (part of the Australian Museum Research Institute), creating new galleries and programs, and restoring the Westpac Long Gallery, Australia's first museum gallery, which reopened in October 2017 and now houses the permanent exhibition "200 Treasures of the Australian Museum".